zenonet/SusLang/README.md

 ## The wiki

 If you want to learn more about SusLang, you can do so in our wiki: https://github.com/zenonet/SusLang/wiki

+## The file format

+SusLang is an interpreted language which means that there are no compiled SusLang-files.
+The only file format this language uses is the .sus format for source code files.

 ## Hello World Script